-1. In accordance to NCSBE families have identified on their home language survey that English is their second language.
+- 1. In accordance to NCSBE families have identified on their home language survey that English is their second language. - 2.A student identified by staff will have the W-APT administered.

-Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world.
-2.A student identified by staff will have the W-APT administered.
 If previous academic records show previous ELL accommodations, then the teacher will proceed with preparing an instructional plan based on the students level of proficiency.